 Larval mortality was implemented in only 41% of the models (Table 2).
-However, the implementation of mortality varied across the models, with the most common mortality function used was a linear function (82.2%), whereby a fixed percentage of the larvae were killed each day.
+However, the implementation of mortality varied across the models, and the most common mortality function used was linear (82.2%), whereby a fixed percentage of the larvae were killed each day.
 The daily mortality rate in these studies varied from 1.7% to 30.0% with an average of 19.4%.
 Other mortality implementations were to kill the larvae based on a known temperature or salinity threshold (7.9%), using a decay function that decreased mortality based on age (7.9%) or using a Weibull function (2.1%).
 Unlike in Miller's 2007 review, where growth was implemented in one-third of the studies, only 6% of the models reviewed had the ability for larvae to grow (Table 2).
 The rationale is that the models used in this review are solely investigating connectivity, where growth is not considered such an important factor affecting the strength of connectivity amongst sites, unless it is co-implemented with a sinking velocity dependent on mass.

 Behaviour